PeterHuberSg/WpfWindowsLib/README.md

-The controls implementing `ICheck` will automatically search for the parent `CheckedWindow`, register with it and inform it if their `HasChanged` or `IsAvailablev` property has changed. `CheckedWindow` checks all other controls and calls `OnICheckChanged`or `OnIsAvailableChanged` as needed.
+The controls implementing `ICheck` will automatically search for the parent `CheckedWindow`, register with it and inform it if their `HasChanged` or `IsAvailable` property (true if the user has entered a value in a required control) has changed. `CheckedWindow` checks all other controls and calls `OnICheckChanged`or `OnIsAvailableChanged` as needed.
 ## Build requirements